freenas/freenas-docs/userguide/services.rst

 A few `sshd_config(5)
 <http://www.freebsd.org/cgi/man.cgi?query=sshd_config>`_
-options that are useful to enter in the "Extra Options" field include:
+options that are useful to enter in the :guilabel:`Extra Options` field include:

 *  increase the *ClientAliveInterval* if SSH connections tend to drop